Paracam92/Paracam92/README.md

 - 👋 Hi, I’m @Paracam92
 - 👀 I’m interested in Cybersecurity and Computer Science
-- 🌱 I’m currently learning a Masters in Computer Science and Cybersecurity
+- 🌱 I’m currently studying a Masters in Computer Science and Cybersecurity
 - 💞️ I’m looking to collaborate on any cool projects that will teach me a lot
 - 📫 How to reach me you can get me on here :)
 - 😄 Pronouns: He/Him